itsMakeable/cognizant/README.md

 `gulp`

 ## Notes

+### It is very importnat that each gradient SVG need to have a unique fill ID.
+The exception being icons that are repeated and are the same size.
+If the icon is on the page more than once at a different size, the two different sized icons need to have different fill IDs.
+Search icon_pdf-unique-ID-01 through icon_pdf-unique-ID-04 and examine how each is used to get the idea.

+### JS Plugin Requirements
+Head.js: loads in the head of the document to provide specific classes relevatant to the browser in order to profive fallback css for certain things like gradients.
+It also provides async js and css loading. headjs.com

+Waypoints - Provides events for scrolling interactions. http://imakewebthings.com/waypoints/

+Velocity - An animation engine http://julian.com/research/velocity/

+Perfect-scrollbar - Used in scrolling elements where the native scrollbar is not ideal. http://noraesae.github.io/perfect-scrollbar/

+Aload - Provides extremely simple async asset loading and is loaded directly in the head of the document. https://github.com/pazguille/aload

+### General

 If images or svg are not being processed as expected, run `gulp clear` to clear the cache.

-A JS requirement is [Head.js](http://headjs.com/) loading in the head of the document to provide specific classes relevatant to the browser in order to profive fallback css for certain things like gradients.

 Wireframes: http://wa7puw.axshare.com/#p=cover

-Each gradient SVG need to have a unique fill ID.